unboundsecurity/unbound-sample-code/common/c/README.md

 1. PQC Encryption.

     UKC includes an MPC implementation of a Post Quantum Cryptography encryption algorithm called LIMA.
-This is a lattice based encryption scheme which is part of the NIST PQC Contest.
+This is a lattice based encryption scheme.

-    For more information, see [here](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/Round-1-Submissions).

 1. NIST Key Derivation Function.